Updated July 7, 2023

 Strategies of Short Sale in Real Estate

-- The buyer, seller, and lender can hire a professional agent to get the best deal
+- The buyer, seller, and lender can hire a professional agent for the best deal.

 - Selecting an ethical and reliable lender can be the best way to mitigate the loan, as they can reduce or waive it.